feefles/ese350/lab3.md

 ### Question 2
 What are the minimum and maximum frequences of Timer1 and Timer0 assuming no prescaling?

+The difference between the two is that Timer1 is a 16 bit timer, whereas timer0 is an 8 bit timer.
+They have the same granularity, that, with no prescaling, they could conceivably measure every one pulse of the cpu.
+That is, 16mhz max.
+However, since Timer1 can count up to 2^16, and Timer0 can only count up to 2^8.
+Timer1's minimum frequency is ~244hz whereas timer0's is 62.5kHz.

 ### Question 3
 Provide an equation to convert milliseconds into clock ticks